XaviFortes/Python-UDP-Flood/README.md

 It can be converted into a DDOS attack using multiple computers.

-I'm not responsible the use you give using this program.
+I'm not responsible for the use you give using this program.

- It actually Supports UDP and TCP
+ It Supports UDP and TCP

 ## Usage
 download or copy the script of rundos.sh

-Maybe you should do to make it work.
+Maybe you should do it to make it work.
 ```bash
 chmod +x rundos.sh
 ```